Comparison between Rigid and Overconvergent Cohomology with Coefficients: Crystals and de Rham--Witt connections

-A similar statement holds true for crystals.
-In fact, let $X\hookrightarrow Y$ be a closed immersion of $S$-schemes with $Y/S$ smooth, then the following categories are equivalent: \begin{enumerate}\item The category of crystals of $\OO_{X/S}$-modules on $\Cris(X/S)$. \item The category of $\D_X(Y)$-modules together with a hyper PD-stratification compatible with the canonical one explained above. \item The category of $\D_X(Y)$-modules together with an integrable, quasi-nilpotent connection compatible with the one described in the previous paragraph.\end{enumerate} This equivalence is established in \cite[Theorem 6.6]{BerthelotOgus}.
+\begin{theo}[Berthelot-Ogus, {\cite[Theo.
+6.6]{BerthelotOgus}}] Let $S$ be a PD-scheme and $X\hookrightarrow Y$ a closed immersion of $S$-schemes with $Y/S$ smooth, then the following categories are equivalent: \begin{enumerate}\item The category of crystals of $\OO_{X/S}$-modules on $\Cris(X/S)$. \item The category of $\D_X(Y)$-modules together with a hyper PD-stratification compatible with the canonical one of $\D_X(Y)$. \item The category of $\D_X(Y)$-modules together with an integrable, quasi-nilpotent connection, compatible with the canonical one on $\D_X(Y)$.\end{enumerate} \end{theo} Here $\D_X(Y)$ denotes the structure sheaf of the PD-envelope of $X$ in $Y$.
+Its canonical hyper PD-stratification is a natural isomorphism